What is your name, and what do you do?

 What was the most important thing for you when looking for a graduate job?

 The most important thing for me when looking for a company to work for was the culture, and I always wanted a company that really values its staff.
-I didn’t want to work for a company where you turn into a number rather than a valued member of the team, and DM does a really good job of making you feel wanted, necessary, and integrated.
+I didn’t want to work for a company where you turn into a number rather than a valued team member, and DM does a really good job of making you feel wanted, necessary, and integrated.

 When you tell a person what you do, what’s something they always ask you?